songhp/ICDE/README.md

 # ICDE
-This is a MATLAB packege for Cosparse Signal Recovery via Iterative Cosupport Detection-Estimation (ICDE) Algorithm
+This is a MATLAB packege for Sparse Analysis Recovery/Cosparse Signal Recovery via Iterative Cosupport Detection-Estimation (ICDE) Algorithm

 This packeage is written and maintained by Heping Song